Individual therapy for young people and adults to help address concerns and achieve your personal goals

-At Evolving Roles, we offer individual counselling for young people and adults to help address concerns and issues and to support the achievement of personal goals, led by Jane Maher.
+At Evolving Roles, we offer individual therapy for young people and adults to help address concerns and issues and to support the achievement of personal goals, led by Jane Maher.
 Our approach is practical and focused on problem solving together.

-Who can benefit from individual counselling?
+Who can benefit from individual therapy?

 - changing relationships or circumstances